On equivariantly formal 2-torus manifolds

 \subsection{Equivariant cohomology of locally standard $2$-torus manifolds}

 \ \n Let $W$ be an $n$-dimensional locally standard $2$-torus manifold with orbit space $Q$.
-We explore the relation between $H^*_G(W;\Z_2)$ and the face ring $\Z_2[Q]$ under some conditions on the $1$-skeleton of $Q$.
-In the following, we use the notations from Section~\ref{Subsec:mod2-GKM}.
-So $G=\Z^n_2$. \n
+We explore the relation between $H^*_G(W;\Z_2)$ where $G=\Z^n_2$ and the face ring $\Z_2[Q]$ under some conditions on $Q$.
+In the following, we use the notations from Section~\ref{Subsec:mod2-GKM}. \n

 First of all, we have a lemma that is parallel to~\cite[Lemma 6.3]{MasPanov06}.

 \begin{lem} For any faces $f$ and $f'$ of $Q$, the relation below holds in $\widehat{H}^*_G(W;\Z_2)$:

 Here we define $\tau_{\varnothing}=0$. \end{lem} \begin{proof} The proof is parallel to the proof of~\cite[Lemma 6.3]{MasPanov06}.
 The idea is to use the monomorphism $r: \widehat{H}^*_G(W;\Z_2) \rightarrow H^*_G(W^G;\Z_2)$ to map both sides of the identity to the fixed points and then use the formula~\eqref{Equ:res-tau} to check that they are equal. \end{proof}